AitoDotAI/aito-python-tools/README.md

 schema_handler = SchemaHandler()
 table_schema = schema_handler.infer_table_schema_from_pandas_data_frame(dataframe)
 ```
 #### 2. Upload Aito schema

-To upload your Aito schema, you will need the name of your Aito instance and the read-write API key.
+To upload your Aito schema, you will need the url of your Aito instance and the read-write API key.

 ##### Upload Aito table schema
 ```python